bbauska/W3Cx-5of5/README.md

   alt="." />
 </p>

-Now let&apos;s take a look at a set of examples demonstrating how to use the most important of these properties, methods, and events&#41;
+<p>Now let&apos;s take a look at a set of examples demonstrating how to use the
+most important of these properties, methods, and events&#41;</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3 id="ch3-3-3">3.3.3 Examples using the JavaScript API</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->

-The JavaScript API is useful for implementing playlists, making custom user interfaces and many other interesting things.
-The &quot;enhanced HTML5 multimedia players&quot; lesson presented further on in the courses relies heavily on this API.
+<p>The JavaScript API is useful for implementing playlists, making custom
+user interfaces and many other interesting things.
+The &quot;enhanced HTML5 multimedia players&quot; lesson presented further on in the courses relies heavily on this API.</p>

 <h5>Example #1: how to use external buttons to control the player&apos;s behavior</h5>

-This example gives the first steps towards writing a custom video player.
-It shows basic usage of the JavaScript API for adding custom buttons to play/pause the video or to go back to the beginning by setting the currentTime property to zero.
+<p>This example gives the first steps towards writing a custom video
+player.
+It shows basic usage of the JavaScript API for adding custom buttons to play/pause the video or to go back to the beginning by setting the currentTime property to zero.</p>

 <h5>Try it online:</h5>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->